Sylchauf/smart-kotkot/README.md

 ## Configuration

-Smart Kotkot configuration is in the `/state` directory and is composed of multiples files :
+_Smart KotKot_ configuration is in the `/state` directory and is composed of multiples files :

 - `config.json` is the general configuration file.
 Clone the sample file in the `/state_sample` directory and edit it before running the application.
 All configurations properties is described in [Config properties](/docs/config.properties.md)
 - `doorState.json` is the door configuration file.
 It stores the state of the door (open / close) and the times needed to open and close the door (in seconds).
 You must write yourself the first state in this file and the time in seconds to open and close the door.